yringler/jewish-wisdom/maamer/purim_21.md

 "You spilled much blood"; Shlomo had to do that.
 It was still connected to Dovid's generation, though, as it says in Psalms (30), "_Mizmor_, a song for the dedication of the House, by Dovid".

+These three things are also in how we serve G-d.
+Our sages tell us, "Why is it called 'land'?
+Because it 'wants' to do the will of its Creator". _[The Hebrew word for 'want' has the same letters as 'land'.]_ Every day we have to "enter the land" by doing what G-d wants.
+In our entering the land, we have this same order of appointing a king, destroying Amalek, and building a Temple, as they are in our serving G-d.